MichaelTA0111/ELE3001-FYP-BEng/doc/Progress/project-diary.md

 ### Monday 5<sup>th</sup>:
 Progress:
 - MA continued trying to debug the errors running the DPDK sample applications with huge pages.
-- MA and PT completed the interim report due for the Digital Catapult team, except for a slideshow/video which is required for one of the questions.
+- MA and TS completed the interim report due for the Digital Catapult team, except for a slideshow/video which is required for one of the questions.
 - MA and SSH had a rescheduled fortnightly meeting discussing progress and what steps to take next.

 To do:
-- MA to meet with PT to discuss the future plans for this project and what next steps should be taken.
+- MA to meet with TS to discuss the future plans for this project and what next steps should be taken.
 - MA to create a slideshow for the Digital Catapult interim report and submit the finished report.
 - MA to begin the first draft of the interim report due for QUB for the next meeting with SSH.

 ### Tuesday 6<sup>th</sup>:
 Progress:
 - MA created a Keynote presentation for the Digital Catapult interim report and submitted the finished report.
-- MA and PT had a meeting regarding the project timeline/specifications.
+- MA and TS had a meeting regarding the project timeline/specifications.

 To do:
 - MA to start work on the single process CHERI-enabled application.